-Here's a simple but flavourful pudina chutney recipe.
-With vibrant mint, coriander, coconut yoghurt, lime, garlic and ginger this Indian staple can be whipped up in minutes in your food processor or blender.
+Here's a simple but flavourful pudina chutney recipe that comes together quickly in the blender.
+With vibrant mint, coriander, coconut yoghurt, lime, garlic and ginger, this Indian staple adds freshness and spice to rich dishes like chickpea curry, vegan red lentil curry or a masoor dal.

 What is Pudina Chutney?